piiq/helyx-os-for-mac/README.md

 In order to make a folder available for Docker go to Docker Preferences -> Resources -> FILE SHARING and add the mentioned forder.

+⚠️ The `ofuser` folder is your default shared folder for this container.
+If you want any files to be accessible inside the container - place them into `ofuser`.
+Your container settings will also be stored there and it will be the path where HELYX-OS will be installed.
+If you would like to reinstall everything from scratch - delete everything from the `ofuser` folder.

 ## Running the application

 Fire up containers and HELYX-OS GUI.
 Run the `run.sh` script